UAlbertaALTLab/morphodict/CreeDictionary/DatabaseManager/readme.md

 ## Examples

-- Import crkeng.xml and engcrk.xml to the database
+- Unlink the database and import crkeng.xml and engcrk.xml to the database (migrations will also be applied)

     `manage-db import /res/dictionaries/`